chirpstack/chirpstack-docs/src/v3-v4-migration.md

 ChirpStack v4 supports the latest ChirpStack Gateway Bridge v3, but it does require the `marshaler` option to be set to `protobuf` (this is the default).
-Support for JSON will be added in a future ChirpStack v4 version.

 ### ChirpStack (v4)